fobordo/stock-analysis/README.md

 Two separate VBA scripts, the original and the refactored, were used to compare the stock performance betewen 2017 and 2018 of the 11 alternative companies.
 Both scripts prompt input from the user to indicate which year, 2017 or 2018, they want to calculate the stock performance for.
 While both scripts resulted in the same stock performance outputs, the refactored script was able to run much faster than the original.

 ### The Original Script
 Originally, a longer VBA script was used to calculate and output the total daily volumes and returns of the 11 alternative energy companies.
-First, an array of all tickers was initialized.

 #### Array of All Tickers
+First, an array of all tickers was initialized, as seen in the screenshot below.

 [Original_Tickers_Array.png]

+The tickers array had an index of 12 to represent the 11 alternative energy companies.

+#### Nested For Loops

+Then, a nested for loop was written to loop through the stock performance data, calculate total daily volume and return, and output the results for each ticker, or alternative energy company, individually.

+[Original_For_Loops.png]

+#### Execution Time

+[Original_Timer_2017.png]

 ### The Refactored Script